Hongxiang Liu highlighted in newsletter

-In the Summer 2020 issue, read about Professor Michael J. Azain's three decades in animal nutrition, plus faculty news, student spotlights and a message from department head Francis Fluharty.
+In the Fall 2020 issue, read about Associate Professor Hongxiang Lieu's research, plus faculty news, student spotlights and a message from department head Francis Fluharty.

 Congratulations to the 2020 class of 40 Under 40!

 Congratulations to Franklin West (PHD ’08) for being named to this year's group!

 Photographed L-R: Madison Walker, Bailey Gibson, Jenna Farmer, Sam Ellis and Doug Mundrick.

 The UGA Collegiate Horse Judging Team made first national contest appearance

 The UGA Collegiate Horse Judging Team made their first national contest appearance in many years at the Ohio Quarter Horse Congress Judging Contest on October 16, 2019.
 This contest is hosted by the largest one breed horse show in the country that has hosted the contest for 51 years!